Dentsply Sirona

-Dentsply Sirona is an American dental equipment manufacturer and dental consumables producer that markets its products in over 120 countries.
+Dentsply Sirona Inc. is an American dental equipment manufacturer and dental consumables producer that markets its products in over 120 countries.
 It has factories in 21 countries.
 The present company is largely the result of a merger in 1993 in which Gendex Corporation acquired Dentsply International Inc. for $590 million.

 As an equipment maker, it designs and manufactures laboratory and specialty products relating to dental supplies.
 With regards to consumable products, it specializes in anesthetics, plaque and gum disease prevention (prophylaxis) and tooth polishers.
 It also designs and constructs artificial teeth.
 It has also been cited as a key player in the future-intra oral flat panel sensor market.
 Because of the income disparity between wealthy and developing nations, the variety of products in demand differs from region to region (and thus subsidiary to subsidiary since many of them are regional).